SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 This base CSS defines consistent styling for all buttons in the project using CSS custom properties for flexibility and reusability.
 The :root section sets two variables: --button-width and --button-height, which control the default dimensions of the buttons.
 The .button class then applies these values along with additional styling to ensure a clean and modern appearance.
 Padding and font size provide comfortable spacing and readability, while border: none and border-radius: 10px give the button smooth, rounded corners.
 The cursor: pointer makes it clear the button is interactive, and margin: 10px ensures consistent spacing between multiple buttons.
 This setup creates a solid foundation that can be extended or customised for different hover animations throughout the project.

-You can check them out [here!](https://sasantazayoni.github.io/Advanced-Button-Hover-Animations/)
+ can check them out [here!](https://sasantazayoni.github.io/Advanced-Button-Hover-Animations/)

 ## The Buttons